RavEngine/RavEngine/deps/RmlUi-freetype/RmlUi/readme.md

 ![Lottie animation](https://github.com/mikke89/RmlUiDoc/blob/086385e119f0fc6e196229b785e91ee0252fe4b4/assets/gallery/lottie.gif)
 **Vector animations with the [Lottie plugin](https://mikke89.github.io/RmlUiDoc/pages/cpp_manual/lottie.html)**

-To see more examples of animations and transitions in action, have a look at the videos in the [animations documentation](https://mikke89.github.io/RmlUiDoc/pages/rcss/animations_transitions_transforms.html).
+See the **[full gallery](https://mikke89.github.io/RmlUiDoc/pages/gallery.html)** for more screenshots and videos of the library in action.

-## License (MIT)
+## License

+RmlUi is published under the [MIT license](LICENSE.txt).
+The library includes third-party source code and assets with their own licenses, as detailed below.

+#### RmlUi source code and assets

+MIT License

 Copyright (c) 2008-2014 CodePoint Ltd, Shift Technology Ltd, and contributors\
-Copyright (c) 2019 The RmlUi Team, and contributors
+Copyright (c) 2019-2021 The RmlUi Team, and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal